coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

 - **Manual and Automated Scaling**
   - While Kinesis Data Streams does not automatically scale shard numbers based on traffic, AWS provides APIs and tools for monitoring and manually adjusting shard counts.
 Scaling operations can be time-consuming, sometimes taking up to several hours, so proactive monitoring and timely adjustments are necessary to avoid throttling and ensure smooth operations.

+  ## Data Duplication and Reliability

+Data duplicates in Amazon Kinesis Data Streams can arise on both the producer and consumer sides.
+On the **producer side**, duplicates often occur due to network issues or service errors where acknowledgments for submitted records are lost, causing producers to resend data that may have already been successfully received.
+On the **consumer side**, duplicates may result from processing retries following failures, especially if checkpointing (marking a record as processed) is not correctly managed.